Handy MultiChannel Proxy

 - to have a look at the contents of HTTP or HTTPS pages

-- to see the contents of HTTPS pages unencrypted - which demonstrates the uneffectiveness of the HTTPS data protection and that you need a better protection as the one provided by the Handy MultiChannel Proxy
+- to see the contents of HTTPS pages unencrypted - which demonstrates the uneffectiveness of the HTTPS data protection and that you need a better protection as the one provided

 - to list all the links which are called when you visit an HTTP or HTTPS web page (including the hidden ones as .CSS or .JS)